World Toilet Day 2022 takes place on 19 November under the theme of ‘making the invisible visible.’

 Clean groundwater supports drinking water, sanitation systems, farming, industry and ecosystems.
 As the impacts of climate change become ever more apparent, we are increasingly reliant on groundwater for our survival, so protecting it from human waste is crucial.
 Sustainable Development Goal 6, water and sanitation for all by 2030, aims to achieve just that.

-Alongside our partner, United Purpose, we have worked with local communities to support the construction of one million toilets.
+Alongside our partner organisation, United Purpose, we have worked with local communities to support the construction of one million toilets.
 But it’s not simply about building latrines.
-We take a people-centred and creative approach to behaviour change in water, sanitation and hygiene (WASH).
+We take a people-centred approach to behaviour change in water, sanitation and hygiene (WASH).
 This includes ‘community-led total sanitation’ – an approach that aims to ignite a change in sanitation behaviour by facilitating communities to identify and solve their own sanitation problems.

-Our creative approach to behaviour change communication includes using sports, music and ICT to convey messages.
+We take a creative approach to behaviour change communication, using sports, music and ICT to convey messages.
 For example, we used sport to engage children in WASH issues in our tennis programme in economically-deprived communities in Kenya and use netball in Malawi, and we developed a toolkit that uses play sessions to convey WASH messages in schools here too.

-In Nigeria, our long-term support to the Government’s open defecation free (ODF) strategy, which aims to end open defecation as a matter of hygiene and sanitation, has benefited at least 1.7 million people and led to the first Local Government Area in the country becoming ODF.
+In Nigeria, through our partner United Purpose, our long-term support to the Government’s open defecation free (ODF) strategy, which aims to end open defecation as a matter of hygiene and sanitation, has benefited at least 1.7 million people and led to the first Local Government Area in the country becoming ODF.
 Four other Local Government Areas later followed suit and we are committed to supporting the Government as it builds on its success.

 At the heart of all of our WASH programmes is a commitment to ensure changes in behaviour are sustainable and any increase in demand for better latrines and hygiene, for example, can be met.
 For this reason, we are helping strengthen local sanitation and hygiene markets and working with private sector service providers as well as local governments to build their capacity to achieve Sustainable Development Goal 6.2 – the world’s promise to ensure safe toilets for all by 2030.